This Actor Has A Different Take On

 There’s been a lot of controversy surrounding Disney’s first ever “gay moment” in Beauty & The Beast.
-So much so that the live-action remake has been pulled from some theaters.
+So much so that the live-action remake has been pulled from some theatres.

 Spoiler: Director Bill Condon described the scene in which LeFou (Josh Gad) dances with another man as being an "exclusively gay moment.”